- 28 Jun 2023

 |Sync Flow||Allows a Sub Flow and Main Flow to run synchronously.|

-Sync Flows are helpful for handling processes that require the Main Flow and Sub Flow to occur one after the other.
+Sync Flows help handle processes that require the Main Flow and Sub Flow to occur one after the other.

 |About Sync and Async Sub Flows|